BlastSlimey/CheckingOverIt/README.md

 - Monologue traps
 - Disable saving any progress
 - Deathlink:
+  - Receiving deathlinks triggers…
-  - Receiving deathlinks teleports to the start
+    - Teleport to start
+    - Play progress losing audio clip
+    - both
   - Unsure about ways of triggering deathlink:
     - listen to audio clips
     - hook into whatever the game outputs onto the console